Headteacher's Welcome

 - Working in partnership with children, young people and their parents, carers and other agencies, is essential in promoting young people’s welfare

 Mrs Thompson is the designated lead for safeguarding and child protection.
-In her absence the deputy designated safeguarding lead, Mrs Subritzky, should be approached.
+In her absence the deputy designated safeguarding lead should be approached.

 Ros Williams and Rachel Robinson are our designated Safeguarding Governors.